0x1776/morpheus/README.md

     and denial-of-service attack (drop,kill packets from source), https/ssh downgrade attacks, also gives you the ability to build/compile your etter filter from scratch and lunch it truth morpheus.

+# Framework limitations
+    1º - morpheus will not work if target system its protected againt ARP poison attacks 2º - target system sometimes needs to clear net cache to arp poison be effective 3º - replacement string must have the same length as original string to replace "eg. replace("word_hello", "hello_word"); <-- the same number of leters"

 # Dependencies
     ettercap, zenity